 Camping at Thruxton

-There is a dedicated campsite for both of these meetings with temporary Toilets and Showers being provided together with fresh water and waste disposal points.
-Pitches are available on a "first come first served" basis and a charge of £6 per night, per person is payable (children 15 years and under are Free of Charge and must be with an accompanying adult).
+There is a dedicated campsite with temporary toilets, fresh water supply and waste disposal points.
+Camping for 2020 must be pre-booked on a "first come first served" basis and a charge of £20 per person is payable.
+Tickets are limited.
+Children 15 years and under are Free of Charge and must be with an accompanying adult.

-The campsite is open and manned from 12pm (Midday) the Friday before the BTCC meeting and it's open and manned from 12pm (Midday) on the Thursday before the BSB meeting.
+The campsite is open and manned from 12pm (Midday) the Thursday before the BTCC meeting.
 The campsite is manned 24 hours but the latest arrival is 11pm, to avoid disruption to the other campers.
-Payment must be made via the Security staff on arrival at the campsite.

-A valid entry ticket for the meeting is required to access the Campsite, tickets can be purchased on arrival but will not be at the advance prices.
+A valid entry ticket for the meeting is required to access the Campsite.

 All Other Meetings

 For meetings other than those listed above, camping is Free of Charge.
-There are toilets/water supply available (permanent building at Allard Corner and Campbell/Cobb/Segrave Complex) and showers are available in the main paddock block.
+There are toilets/water supply available (permanent building at Allard Corner and Campbell/Cobb/Segrave Complex).

 NO OPEN FIRES AT ANY TIME AND PLEASE USE THE BINS PROVIDED TO DISPOSE OF YOUR LITTER.
 Animals are NOT admitted to the Circuit, Paddocks, Campsite or Car Parks (except Guide/Helper dogs for Blind/Disabled visitors).

 We have a number of permanent rooms for hire.
 Our function rooms are ideal for training courses, conferences, business meetings, presentations, breakfast meetings, private dining or public room hire all in the surroundings of the UK's fastest race circuit.